ErikSkoda/ZeroFrictionLogger/README.md

 ## ZeroFrictionLogger
-Zero config, zero dependency exception handler and logger, logs designed for both human reading and automated processing.
+**TL;DR** Zero config, zero dependency exception handler and logger, logs designed for both human reading and automated processing.

 Features thread-safe logging, fallback to console and speedblink testing. **logger source code** builds and runs on .NET Core 2.1 and 8.0 LTS; have seen it build and run on Linux with .NET Core 8.0 LTS.
 Writes to log without caching.
 Prebuilt **DLL** on NuGet targets `netstandard2.1`; [Logger test project source code, including the logger core](https://github.com/ErikSkoda/ZeroFrictionLogger/tree/main/test/ZeroFrictionLogger.Tests), is available on GitHub.
 See the **Quick Start** section for... a quick start :)

-150-ish lines of executable code, 500+ due to whitespace and comments (MIT-license and for intellisense XML)
+186 lines of executable code, 500+ due to whitespace and comments (MIT-license and for intellisense XML) covered by 115 unit tests.

+**Gentle reminder:** Drop in marker file `retain-non-ISO-8601-utc-timestamp.txt` in the host app runtime folder to keep using the more human readable v1.0.0 utc-timestamps (e.g. `2025-10-14 17:29:32`).
+From version 1.1.0 ZFL uses the ISO-8601 utc timestamps (e.g. `2025-10-14T17:29:32Z`) for easier automated log processing by default.
+All other updates (like using milliseconds and TRACE-level logging) are opt-in.
+See [CHANGELOG.md](CHANGELOG.md) for version 1.0.0 details.

-See screenshots of passing unit tests and latest documentation updates on [GitHub README](https://github.com/ErikSkoda/ZeroFrictionLogger/blob/main/README.md).
+See screenshots of passing **unit tests**, coverage and latest documentation updates on [GitHub README](https://github.com/ErikSkoda/ZeroFrictionLogger/blob/main/README.md).

 ## Context
 Originally a by-product of a Test Automation Framework running on tool servers, VMs or bare metal, built to support teams testing mission-critical Systems Under Test running on Dev, Test, Acceptance - and, on one rare occasion, Live environments.